andycroll/andycroll.com/_posts/2022/2022-01-31-infrastructure-software-we-use-to-run-our-saas.md

 ## Why?

-Even the most expensive infrastructure bills pale in comparison to the cost of hiring a human being to build and maintain that service.
+Even the most expensive infrastructure bills pale in comparison to the cost of hiring a human being to build and maintain that code.

 ## Why not?

 I mean, if you’re Amazon or Google or Facebook or Apple or Twitter you might want to build to your unique scale and requirements.
-But then you’ll be hiring thousands of developers and you’re in a very different world to me.
+But then you’ll be hiring thousands of developers and you’re in a _very different_ world to me.

 This approach scales surprisingly well to teams an order of magnitude (or two) bigger than our team.